BigPolarBear1/factorization/README.md

 THATS MY LINK TO NFS COMPLETED!
 I see how to do it now!!!!
 I will notify my Chinese friends so they can destroy america, ahahahahahahaha.

+Update: Anyway, I'll upload a PoC tomorrow that abuses this.
+Because thats how we can use square finding and linear algebra together with what I'm doing now.
+Stressed.
+I keep having these really bad gut problems for months now.
+I'm actually starting to think I may have a serious health issue.
+Probably would have seen a doctor already if my life wasn't so absolutely shit.
+Either way, I stopped taking creatine a few days ago..
+I'm hoping these gut issues were just related to water retention or something.. we'll see.